 According to MoDOT, more than 42% of the Missouri Highway System accidents were at intersections with public roads or streets in 2006.
 These accidents resulted in more than a quarter of all total fatal accidents.

 "Road safety camera programs save lives," said American Traffic Solutions President and CEO James Tuton.
 "We see reductions in collisions and violations in community after community where intersection and speed cameras are properly deployed.
 And while there is no question this new policy will change the way cameras are placed in Missouri, we're hopeful that it can be implemented without changing the program's effectiveness."

-If you or a loved one has been involved in a car accident in Liberty, Independence, Lee's Summit, Blue Springs, or elsewhere in the Kansas City metropolitan area, contact the attorneys at Aaron Sachs and Associates for a free initial consultation.
+If you or a loved one has been involved in a car accident in Liberty, Independence, Lee's Summit, Blue Springs, or elsewhere in the Kansas City metropolitan area, contact the attorneys at Aaron Sachs & Associates, P.C. for a free initial consultation.
 Call 1-888-777-AUTO.

 MoDOT Study Finds Red-Light Cameras Reduce Accidents, Increase Safety, by Angela Atkinson, Florissant Patch

 Study of Red Light Cameras in Kansas City, MO, by Kansas City, Missouri Police Department, 1/24/2012Attorney meetings by appointment only